northstowekarate/northstowekarate.github.io/training/index.md

 # Northstowe Karate Club Training

 ## How to book

 Please add your name to the <a rel="nofollow" href="https://northstowekarateclub-my.sharepoint.com/:x:/g/personal/info_northstowekarate_com/Eb4aqsPutnZCiLxMHJt1MOcB8qFo60KqACt7lJdUVGEWHw?e=NRJJIZ">spreadsheet</a> to book a place.

 The spreadsheet is password protected.
 Please [contact us](/contact/) to register interest and book your first lesson.
 Please arrive at least 5 minutes early to your first lesson so you can register your details.

 ### Limited Space

-We have more students than spaces available - so please book early to avoid dissapointment.
+We have more students than spaces available - so please book early to avoid dissapointment

 ### Cancellation

 Should you need to cancel, please do so with at least 24 hours notices by removing your name from the spreadsheet and emailing the club.
-If you cancel or are a no-show, you will be charged for the lesson.
+If you cancel within 24 hours notice or are a no-show, you will be charged for the lesson.

 ## Age requirements
 We teach students from the age of 8, but will take students aged 6-7 on a case-by-case basis.
 Young children should train alongside a parent or guardian for the first few lessons while they gain experience in the unfamiliar environment.
 If a parent / guardian does not wish to train alongside their young child, they must remain close by.